The Best Cheap Grocery List Items (& Healthy Too!)

 Buying vegetables doesn’t have to break the bank.
 There are lots of veggies that are not only super healthy (well, all veggies are healthy), but also budget friendly.
 Woman’s Day compiled a list of the cheapest veggies you’ll find at the grocery store.
-It includes nutrient powerhouse items, like cauliflower and carrots.
+It includes nutrient powerhouse items, like cauliflower, carrots, and sweet potatoes.
 And, don’t forget broccoli.

 And, like frozen fruit, frozen veggies are not only cheaper than fresh ones, but they are also often healthier.
 According to AARP, some frozen veggies have more nutrients than fresh ones, like broccoli and green beans.

 Man, do I love baked potatoes.
 At Walmart, you can get a 5-pound bag of russets for under $3.00.
 Plus, they are rich in potassium, vitamin C, and vitamin B6.
 And, they are free of cholesterol, fat, and sodium.
 Don’t forget sweet potatoes as another great option – full of nutrients and can be stored in a dry, cool place for months!